 Today we are doing just that.
 We'll take our Flutter side menu application and convert it to work on desktop!

-First of all, we need Flutter installed, but for desktop, we also need some additional resources.
+First of all, we need Flutter installed, but we also need some additional resources for the desktop.

 Windows: Visual Studio 2019 (Not visual studio code)